-In the Agilent Technologies 16715A logic analyzer, the eye finder feature can automatically position the setup/hold window on each channel in a small fraction of the time (and without the extra test equipment) that it takes to make the adjustments manually.
+In Agilent Technologies logic analyzers which have the eye finder feature, you can automatically position the setup/hold window on each channel in a small fraction of the time (and without the extra test equipment) that it takes to make the adjustments manually.
 Eye finder is an easy way to get the smallest possible logic analyzer setup/hold window.